lukepring/meenu/README.md

 Meenu uses the Python library Eel to provide a web based GUI powered by the Google Chrome/Chromium installation on the user's device.

+Python library LifxLan is used to facilitate communication between Meenu and LIFX lights.

 ### Features

 - Control 1 light